LuisRodrigoArce-Valdes/markdown-cv/index.md

 `2020`
 **Instituto de Ecología A. C.**

+---
-Isolation and characterization of microsatellite loci for *Canthon cyanellus* `Isolation and characterization of microsatellite loci across *Canthon cyanellus* scarab genome using next generation sequencing data.`
+Isolation and characterization of microsatellite loci for *Canthon cyanellus* Isolation and characterization of microsatellite loci across *Canthon cyanellus* scarab genome using next generation sequencing data.
-`PCR amplification standardization of *Canthon cyanellus* microsatellite loci.`
+PCR amplification standardization of *Canthon cyanellus* microsatellite loci.
+---

 ### Visits